 Dampers consist of one or more rotating blades contained in a frame.
 We often focus on the blades when talking about dampers, but there are also a few things to think about when considering the damper’s frame.
 There are two primary types of frames: channels and hats.
 Both are designed to accommodate in-jamb linkage.

 Channel frames are shaped like the letter “U”.
-The legs of the “U” form the edges of the frame while the curve runs the depth of the damper.
+The legs of the “U” form the edges of the frame while the curve make the interior walls of the damper.
 Dampers with channel frames will typically sit flat on top of the opening, so that only the blades are in the airstream.
 Channel frames can also be undersized to fit inside of the duct or opening, depending on what you want to do.

 Sizing a channel frame damper will depend on how the damper is installed.
 Dampers that are mounted on top of the opening will be measured from the inside of the frame, while dampers installed inside the opening will be measured along the perimeter of frame.
 Want to know more?
 Read our article on sizing dampers here.

-When viewed from the edge, hat frames form the shape of a hat.
-In fact, the shape closely resembles a boater hat: a small rigid brim and a shallow crown.
+Hat frames form the shape of a hat.
+In fact, the shape closely resembles a boater hat: a hat with a small rigid brim and a shallow crown.
 The brim of the hat will sit in the opening while the crown of the hat provides space for in-jamb linkage.

 Hat-shaped frames are typically installed inside the opening or duct.
 The entire damper will be inside the airstream.
 These dampers are typically measured along the perimeter of the frame, minus a nominal deduction from the width and height (¼ inch) to account for changes in the duct’s dimensions.